rrouz/AncFlow/README.md

 **Getting Started:**

 Create a FASTA file containing at least 50 intentionally curated protein sequences.
-For a seamless run use Swiss-Prot sequences of protein families found in the [Pfam](https://pubmed.ncbi.nlm.nih.gov/26673716/) or [UniProt](https://www.uniprot.org/) databases that follow the following header format:
+For a seamless run use Swiss-Prot sequences of protein families found in the [Pfam](https://pubmed.ncbi.nlm.nih.gov/26673716/) or [UniProt](https://www.uniprot.org/) databases.
+It is critical that the sequence headers follow the pipe delimited format below:
 * Using custom sequences is possible, however you may encounter parsing errors requiring manual correction of the sequence headers.
 ```bash
 >sp|P45996.1|OMP53_HAEIF RecName: Full=Outer membrane protein P5; Short=OMP P5; AltName: Full=Fimbrin; AltName: Full=Outer membrane porin A; AltName: Full=Outer membrane protein A; Flags: Precursor